 * * * * *

-We believe that in his whole twisted account of our sister’s funeral service the following sentence entirely sums up the extent of Jim Perrin’s extraordinary self-delusion:
+Jim Perrin’s narcissistic nature is evident throughout his whole twisted account of our sister’s funeral service and we believe that the following sentence entirely sums up the extent of his extraordinary self-delusion:

 * * * * *